troglobit/finit/README.md

 Debugging
 ---------

-Add `finit_debug`, or `--debug`, to the kernel command line to enable trace messages.
-A console getty is always started, see the file `finit.h` for more useful compile-time tweaks:
+Add `finit_debug`, or `--debug`, to the kernel command line to enable debug messages.
+See the output from `configure --help` for more on how to assist debugging.

 ```shell
     init=/sbin/finit --debug